vyadh/nutest/README.md

 ## Roadmap

+- Handle output from before/after all (ignore it?)
 - Show fuller error text when not a matching error
 - Test execution of external tools wrt to terminal output
   - This might need to be flagged to run in a separate process?